Sith: Great Hyperspace Wars

-A succession of Sith-led regimes would arise to challenge the Jedi and the Galactic Republic, an era known as The Great Hyperspace Wars.
-The Jedi-led Republic Armed Forces managed to repel the Sith Invasion from Coruscant and then pursued them all the way back to Korriban and essentially killed and purged all of the Sith they could find; Republic historians would call this campaign the post-great hyperspace War counter Invasion but the Sith simply called it a holocaust.
+A succession of Sith-led regimes would arise to challenge the Jedi and the Galactic Republic, an era known as the "Great Hyperspace Wars".
+The Jedi-led Republic Armed Forces managed to repel the Sith invasion from Coruscant and then pursued them all the way back to Korriban and essentially killed and purged all of the Sith they could find; Republic historians would call this campaign the post-Great Hyperspace War counter-invasion but the Sith simply called it a genocide.
 However, internal power struggles would prove decisive in thwarting the Sith's designs.
 The paradox of reconciling endless personal ambition with the interests of the Sith as a whole became a great practical and philosophical concern for the Sith.

 Ultimately, this paradox was "resolved" through a drastic reorganization by Darth Bane, who recast the Sith into a master-apprentice tradition called the Rule of Two.
-Starting with Darth Bane, there would be only two Sith at a time: one to embody power, and the other to crave it.
+Starting with Darth Bane, there would be only two Sith at a time: one to embody power and the other to crave it.
 While concealing their identity as Sith, a succession of Sith masters and apprentices would work through the centuries to place themselves into positions of power and undermine the responsible authorities, preparing to overtake the Galactic Republic.
-The Banite tradition encouraged each apprentice to eventually challenge and murder his or her master, and take an apprentice in turn.
+The Banite tradition encouraged each apprentice to eventually challenge and murder their master and take an apprentice in turn.
 In this way, Darth Bane guaranteed the conspiracy remained a secret for a thousand years.
 He believed the Sith could exert their power and obtain their revenge against the Jedi by galactic domination.
 The first six Star Wars films chronicle this ancient scheme.